White Rajahs: Government

 When James Brooke first arrived in Sarawak, it was governed as a vassal state of the Sultanate of Brunei; the system of government was based on the Bruneian model.
 Brooke reorganised the government according to the British model, eventually creating a civil service.
-It recruited European, chiefly British, officers to run district outstations.
+It recruited European (chiefly British) officers to run district outstations.
 The Sarawak Service was continually reformed by Rajah James and his successors.

 Rajah James retained many of the customs and symbols of Malay monarchy, and combined them with his own style of absolute rule.
 The Rajah had the power to introduce laws and acted as chief judge in Kuching.

 The White Rajahs were determined to prevent the indigenous peoples of Sarawak from being exploited by Western business interests.
-They allowed the Borneo Company Limited (the Borneo Company) to assist in managing the economy.
-The core of the early Sarawak economy was antimony, later followed by gold, which was mined in Bau by Chinese syndicates who imported numerous workers from China.
-After the local Chinese uprising in 1857, the mining operations were gradually taken over by the Borneo Company; it bought out the last Chinese syndicate in 1884.
+They allowed Borneo Company Limited (the Borneo Company) to assist in managing the economy.
+The core of the early Sarawak economy was antimony, later followed by gold, which was mined in Bau by a Chinese company which imported numerous workers from China and Singapore.
+After the local Chinese uprising in 1857, the mining operations were gradually taken over by the Borneo Company; it bought out the last Chinese company in 1884.
 The Borneo Company provided military support to the White Rajahs during crises such as the Chinese uprising.
 One of the company steamships, the Sir James Brooke, helped recapture Kuching.

 Rajah Charles formed a small paramilitary force, the Sarawak Rangers, to police and defend the expanding state.
-This small army also manned a series of forts around the country, acted as the Rajahs' personal guard, and performed ceremonial duties.
+This small army also manned a series of forts around the country, acted as the rajahs' personal guard, and performed ceremonial duties.

 Cession to the United Kingdom

-After the Second World War, during which Sarawak and Borneo had been occupied by Japanese forces, the third rajah, Vyner Brooke, ceded his life interest in Sarawak to the Colonial Office.
-Unclear as to the legality of cession, the British Government simultaneously passed a Bill of Annexation.
+After World War II, during which Sarawak and the rest of Borneo had been occupied by Japanese forces, the third rajah, Vyner Brooke, ceded Sarawak to the Colonial Office.
+Unclear as to the legality of cession, the British government simultaneously passed a Bill of Annexation.
 Rajah Vyner's nephew and legal heir, Anthony Brooke, initially opposed annexation by the Crown, as did a majority of the native members of the Council Negri.

-Because of his opposition to the cession, Anthony Brooke was considered a suspect when Duncan Stewart, the second British governor to Sarawak, was assassinated by two people that were believed to be members of a group dedicated to restoring him as Rajah.
-In fact, they were from a political group agitating for union with newly independent Indonesia.
+Because of his opposition to the cession, Anthony Brooke was considered a suspect when Duncan Stewart, the second British governor to Sarawak, was assassinated by two people that were believed to be members of a group dedicated to restoring him as rajah.
+In reality, they were from a political group agitating for union with newly independent Indonesia.
 He was never prosecuted.
-Documents released in the late 20th century indicate that the British Government knew that Brooke was not involved, but chose not to reveal the truth of the matter so as not to provoke Indonesia.
+Documents released in the late 20th century indicate that the British government knew that Brooke was not involved, but chose not to reveal the truth of the matter so as not to provoke Indonesia.
 It had recently won its war of independence from the Netherlands, and the UK was already dealing with the Malayan Emergency to the north-west.
-Since those events, there has been no serious movement for the restoration of the monarchy, although under the Will of Sir James Brooke any member of the Brooke family is eligible to be appointed heir.
+Since those events, there has been no serious movement for the restoration of the monarchy, although under the will of Sir James Brooke any member of the Brooke family is eligible to be appointed heir.